agathoklisx/libved/README.md

   * for long, an ed (the venerable ed) interface cooexisted with the visual one.
   *
   * Registers [+*] send|receive text to|from X clipboard (if xclip is available).
   */

+ /* Menus
+  * Navigation on those menus (usually completions) is using the tab, page down/up
+  * and arrow keys.
+  * Escape aborts.
+  * Enter accepts selection.
+  * Spacebar also accepts selection, unless a space is changing the pattern.
+This can
+  * change through individual selections.
+Using the spacebar is quick and handy so it
+  * is usually enabled even in cases like CTRL('n') in insert mode, where a space can
+  * change the behavior.
+  */

  /* Application Interface.